Our Vision

 To ensure education, care, curriculum, practice and decision making at the Tatura Children’s Centre reflects the following fundamentals:

 We implement an emergent curriculum and provide exceeding quality programs for children from birth through to six years of age.
-We acknowledge the important role the educators, family, children, environment and Community plays in our service.
-We are always striving to improve to ultimately facilitate a high standard of early childhood education and care for our Community.
+We acknowledge the important role the educators, family, children, environment and community play in our service.
+We are always striving to improve to ultimately facilitate a high standard of early childhood education and care for our community.
 We acknowledge the traditional custodians of the land and we pay our respects to the elders, past, present and emerging by embedding Aboriginal, Torres Strait Islander practices, policies and activities within TCC.

-The below principles are used to guide our programs and curriculums.
+The below principles are used to guide our curriculums and practices:

 Teachers as Researchers:

-The role of the teacher is that of a learner alongside the children.
+The role of the teacher is to be a learner alongside the children.
 Within a teacher-researcher role, educators carefully listen, observe, and document children’s work and growth and provoke, co-construct and stimulate thinking and peer collaboration.
-Educators are also committed to reflection about their own teaching and learning.
-Each learning environment has an Atelier, which is a common space where children can work on projects involving clay, playdough, drawing materials or paints.
-The Ateliersista (the educator) sees these materials as languages that children use to construct many kinds of knowledge, even before they can speak.
-It is through these discoveries the children’s learning is documented in Portfolios.
+Through continuous improvement, our educators are also committed to reflecting on their own teaching and learning strategies.
+Each learning environment has an Atelier, which is a common space where children can work on creative art projects involving clay, playdough, drawing materials or paints.
+TCC educators are inspired by the Reggio Emilia approach, where they believe these materials are another language for children to communicate with and construct many kinds of knowledge, even before they can use verbal language.
+It is through these discoveries the children’s learning is documented in many ways.

-Our environments are considered to be the “third teacher”.
-Educators carefully organise the space to create a shared responsibility and are intent and purposeful when considering the environment, allowing the children to develop a sense of agency.
-We provide resources, materials and equipment that allow for multiple use, are sufficient in numbers that enable every child to engage in play -based learning.
+Within the Reggio Emilia approach, the environment around us is considered the “third teacher”, as alongside families and educators, the physical environment holds the potential to influence what and how children learn.
+Educators carefully organise the spaces to provide inclusive and sustainable learning environments.
+Educators strive to instill and create a shared responsibility for the environment, with intentional and purposeful learning opportunities that support the children to develop a sense of agency.
+Educators provide the children with resources, materials and equipment that allow for multiple use and are sufficient in numbers, to enable every child to engage in play -based learning opportunities.

 Relationships with Children:

-Developing positive relationships with the children is done by responding sensitively and appropriately to their needs.
+TCC develops positive relationships with the children by responding sensitively and appropriately to their needs.
 Conversations and positive interactions encourage communication and our environments reflect the cultures of the children.
-We encourage and promote positive behaviours, social and language skills and work in collaboration with children about their play experiences, routines and learning opportunities.
+We encourage and promote positive behaviours, social and language skills, and work in collaboration with children about their play experiences, routines and learning areas of interest.

 Summary: